Authenticate and Authorize Users

 ScalarDB Cluster has a mechanism to authenticate and authorize users.

-This guide describes how to use authentication and authorization in ScalarDB Cluster.
+This guide describes how to use authentication and authorization in ScalarDB SQL.

 Overview